jhamill34/prophet-security-takehome/README.md

 # Prophet Security Take Home

 This project manages Tor exit-nodes from multiple sources.
 There's a control plane to manage the sources that we need to monitor.
+If an endpoint is found in multiple sources it is not removed from the aggregated list until it has been removed from all managed sources.
+For example, if source A and source B both had 192.168.0.1 on their list, if source A no longer included it on its list but source B did then it would be in our aggregated list still.
+As soon as source B no longer included it then it would be removed from our list.

 You can fetch data from the service by asking for all aggregated nodes.